 Today, Cortese’s daughter, Heidi Cortese, has developed a website featuring all seven original Leisure Worlds, including Rossmoor Walnut Creek.
 To find out more about Rossmoor and all the Leisure World communities, go to www.leisureworld.com.
 All the communities are operated independently.

 Three developers followed Cortese after he left in 1969—Terra California, UDC Homes and Shea Homes.
 All built significantly different styles of homes from what Cortese started and all discontinued the co-op development plan.

 Cortese envisioned a community full of amenities—a golf course, swimming pools, tennis courts, a medical center, clubhouses and even stables.
 From the beginning, he wanted outside maintenance and landscaping to be covered.

 Today, Rossmoor has more amenities and leisure activities than even Cortese could have imagined.
 There are five clubhouses and an event center, a fitness center, 27 holes of golf, eight tennis courts, a state-of-the-art table tennis clubhouse, lawn bowling greens, bocce ball courts, three swimming facilities (one enclosed), picnic grounds, a computer center, a full-service library, a bridge/card room, a movie theater, hobby and arts shops, a full-service restaurant and bar and a dog park.
 Rossmoor also has a 24-hour security service staffing the front gate and bus service.

 A medical center, right outside the gate, is leased by John Muir Health Outpatient Center.
 Several medical facilities are also right outside the gate.

 Today, Rossmoor is a nationally recognized community for seniors who are 55 and older.
 It has probably surpassed all that Cortese had wished for.
-It is a place of comfort and security, beauty and serenity, enjoyment and enrichment that is home to people from all over the world.
+It is a place of comfort, beauty and serenity, enjoyment and enrichment that is home to people from all over the world.